BHASVIC-WilliamWinter24/UnityTutorial/README.md

 - it is effectively a saved template of that object
 - **WHEN YOU CHANGE AN OBJECT IN THE HIERARCHY** go to overrides in the inspector and apply all changes, if you want it to be saved to the prefab
 - if you want it to be saved to a different prefab, drag the object back to the Prefabs folder and make it a variant
+- you can edit prefabs without them being on the Scene

 ### Layers & Backgrounds
 - all sprites have a layer, as shown on the Sprite Renderer